Nitrokey/nitrokey-documentation/nethsm/ejbca.rst

 To be able to generate keys from the interface you need to set the ``enable_set_attribute_value`` option to true in the ``p11nethsm.conf`` file.

-.. warning:: Because of some integration problems with the Sun PKCS11 provider, Keys generated from the EJBCA interface will have a random name instead of the name given in the interface.
+.. warning:: Because of some integration problems with the Sun PKCS11 provider, keys generated from EJBCA will have a random name instead of the name given in the interface.

 After restarting EJBCA you can add a new Crypto Token in the EJBCA Admin GUI ``https://mycahostname/ejbca/adminweb/cryptotoken/cryptotokens.xhtml``.
 The Crypto Token type is ``PKCS#11 Crypto Token`` and the Crypto Token name is ``NetHSM``.